nasa/astrobee/tools/localization_rviz_plugins/readme.md

 ## Imu Augmentor Display
 The imu augmentor display draws imu augmentor poses.
 This is useful when comparing with graph localizer poses and sparse mapping poses, as ideally these are all alligned.

-## Sparse Mapping Pose Display
+## Pose Display
-The sparse mapping pose display draws sparse mapping poses.
-These are useful as a groundtruth indicate to see when localization drift occurs.
+The pose display draws a history of poses.
+This is useful when comparing a pose topic such as sparse mapping poses or groundtruth poses with localization.

-## Imu Measurement Display
-This draws imu acceleration measurements as arrows.